gmcastil/drl/verif/base_pkg/README.md

-# `component_base` API Documentation
+# Base API Documentation

+## `component_base`
 The `component_base` class is the foundational building block of the verification framework.
 It defines common properties, methods, and lifecycle hooks, ensuring consistency and reusability across all derived components.

-## Overview
+### Overview
-The `component_base` class provides:
+The `component_base` class:
-- **Hierarchy Management**: Establishes parent-child relationships.
-- **Lifecycle Phases**: Standardized hooks for building, connecting, running, and finalizing components.
-- **Logging**: A flexible logging mechanism integrated with log levels from `common_pkg`.
-- **Utilities**: Methods for retrieving hierarchical names and managing the component’s state.

----
+* Serves as the root class for all verification componetns (e.g., `env_base`, `driver_base`).
+* Provides shared functionality and structure including
+    - Hierarchical organization (e.g., `name`, and `parent`)
+    - Lifecycle phases (`build_phase`, `connect_phase`, etc.)
+    - Utility methods (e.g., logging and hierarchical names) It is not directly used in the verification environment but is inherited by specialized base classes

-## Properties
+### Properties

 | **Property**        | **Type**          | **Default Value** | **Description**                                                                 |
 |----------------------|-------------------|-------------------|---------------------------------------------------------------------------------|